Convergence of Diffusion Models Under the Manifold Hypothesis in High-Dimensions: Introduction

 \subsection{Related Works}

-Formally, we assume that we observe $n$ samples from the unknown $\alpha$-smooth distribution $\mu$ that is supported on an unknown $d$-dimensional, $\beta$-smooth manifold $M$, isometrically embedded into $\R^D$ (see Section~\ref{sec:Statistical_Model_for_Manifolds} for definitions).
+Formally, we assume that we observe $n$ samples from an unknown $\alpha$-smooth distribution $\mu$ that is supported on an unknown $d$-dimensional, $\beta$-smooth manifold $M$, isometrically embedded into $\R^D$ (see~Section~\ref{sec:Statistical_Model_for_Manifolds} for definitions).
 The concept of \textit{minimax estimation} refers to finding an estimator that minimizes the worst-case error and plays an important role in statistical learning theory.
-The problem of manifold learning from the minimax perspective was studied by \textcite{aamari2018}, who proved that the local polynomial estimator achieves the minimax optimal rate $n^{-{\beta}/{d}}$ up to a $\log$-factor.
-This result was then adapted by \textcite{divol2022measure} to construct a kernel-based minimax estimator $\hat{\mu}_n$ of $ \mu$ which converges at the optimal rate $n^{-\del{\alpha+1}/\del{2\alpha+d}}$ in the $W_1$ metric.
+The minimax rate of estimation of the unknown manifold $M$ was studied by \cite{aamari2018}, who proved that a local polynomial estimator achieves the minimax optimal rate $n^{-{\beta}/{d}}$ up to a $\log$-factor.
+This result was then adapted by \cite{divol2022measure} to construct a kernel-based minimax estimator $\hat{\mu}_n$ of $ \mu$ which converges at the optimal rate $n^{-\del{\alpha+1}/\del{2\alpha+d}}$ in the $W_1$ metric.
 However, sampling from $\hat{\mu}_n$ requires running a costly MCMC algorithm, thereby making it hard to use in practice.

 In contrast, sampling from diffusion models is relatively fast, and the resulting samples are of high quality even in high-dimensional settings~\cite{dhariwal2021diffusionmodelsbeatgans}.
 On a high level~\cite{yang2023diffusion}, diffusion models are trained to reverse the \textit{forward process} that gradually adds noise to the unknown distribution $\mu$.
 The resulting \textit{reverse process} can be described as a Stochastic Differential Equation~(SDE) given in terms of the \textit{score function} $s(t,x)$.
 More precisely, they first learn an approximation $\hat{s}(t,x)$ to the true score, and then simulate the discretized SDE to get samples from an approximation $\hat{\mu}$ of the true distribution $\mu$.
 Thereby two key quantities determining the performance of DDPMs are the accuracy of $\hat{s}(t,x)$, and the design of the discretization scheme.